About the Seaport / North Station Ferry

-The first public-private partnership of its kind, this commuter ferry service combines seven companies throughout the Seaport who have generously funded the service.
+The first public-private partnership of its kind, this commuter ferry service is generously funded by several companies throughout the Seaport.
 The ferry allows riders from both the funding companies and the public to experience the ease of traveling on the blue highway with 20-minute frequency during morning and afternoon peak hours.
 The benefits of the ferry service include reducing traffic congestion on roadways, helping the environment, and enhancing ease of travel.
 In partnership with the funders, the service is managed by the Massachusetts Convention Center Authority through Boston-based boat operator, Bay State Cruises.

 Who Manages the Service?